 She has also designed for Harvard University, Northern Stage, Merrimack Repertory Theatre, New Rep, Adventure Theatre MTC, Gala Hispanic, Synetic Theatre.

 Luciana is an Associate Professor in Scenic Design at Emerson College, and also serves as the Design & Technology Area Head.

-She has served as Adjunct Professor and Guest Artist at American University, Adjunct Assistant Professor and Guest Artist at Georgetown University, and has designed for Catholic University and The George Mason University resident theater company Theater of the First Amendment.
+She has previously served as Adjunct Professor in Scenic Design and Resident Artist at the George Mason University School of Theatre, Adjunct Professor and Guest Artist at American University, Adjunct Assistant Professor and Guest Artist at Georgetown University, and Guest Artist at Catholic University.

 Luciana holds an MFA in Theater Arts from Brandeis University, and was the winner of the 2010 OUTSTANDING EMERGING ARTIST AWARD during the 25th Annual Mayor’s Arts Awards Ceremony in Washington, D.C.